 Hi friends!
 You work so hard to get rid of excess stuff to have a clutter-free home.
 But it’s very common to see the clutter enter the house again if you don’t have an organized system.
 How to have an organized home?
-Today I’d to share 7 minimalist home organization tips that help to simplify your life and keep clutter from coming back.
+Today I’d like to share 7 minimalist home organization tips that will help you simplifying your life and keeping clutter from coming back.

 This post contains affiliate links, to find out more information, please read my disclaimer.

 7 Minimalist Home Organization Tips That Will Simplify Your Life

 Setup a landing strip helps to keep your house organized.
 If you’re not done this yet, create a landing zone today.
 Once you enter your house, have a designated spot to unload your things.

 A waterproof doormat to place your wet boots.
 A dresser, coat rack or a wall shelf with hooks to hang your clothes, purses and jackets.
 Put your keys, change or receipts in a drawer or a little plate.

 Clutter always happens when that stuff has no home.
 Take 2 minutes to hang your jacket, purse and sort your mail when you enter your house.
 So, you don’t have to spend another 10, 20 minutes to declutter later.

 It’s good to have nothing is piling up and everything is ready to go when you’re leaving home.
 You don’t have to spend the time to look for things.
 Everything is organized by the door and not buried in clutter.

 A command center is a must for a family.
 You don’t have to make a big command station.
 A simple and functional command station is good enough to keep your home and family stay organized.